How to Set Up a New Mac: Should You Migrate or Do a Clean Installation?

 Here’s what you need to copy after a clean installation:

 Applications: macOS installs a number of applications, many of which you probably use every day.
 These include Safari, Mail, Calendar, Music, Photos, and the iWork apps (Pages, Numbers, and Keynote).
 But you likely use plenty of other apps on your Mac.
-If you have purchased apps from the Mac App Store, you’ll need to re-download them; these apps won’t work if you copy them from one Mac to another.
-But for apps you’ve purchased directly from developers, it can easier to copy them manually.
-(Though you might also just want to download the latest versions, to ensure that yours aren’t up to date.)
-And this is a good time to decide which of the many apps in your Applications folder you want to keep.
+Copy the ones you want to use manually from the old Mac to the new one.
+This is a good time to decide which of the many apps in your Applications folder you want to keep.
 You may find dozens of apps that you rarely use.
 If so, don’t copy them.
 (Of course, if you’re moving from Windows, you’ll skip this step; macOS can’t run Windows apps natively—but you can run Windows 11 for free on an Apple silicon Mac.)

 Your Home Folder: You want to copy most of the files from your home folder (that’s the folder with the house icon and your username).
 You don’t want to copy the folders at the top level of your home folder—Desktop, Documents, Downloads, Movies, Music, and Pictures—but rather the contents of these folders into the identically-named folders on the new Mac.
 Again, take this opportunity to check whether you need to keep all of the files in these folders.